 Increased Mortality in Elderly Patients with Dementia-Related Psychosis

-Chlorpromazine HCl is chemically designated as 2-Chloro-10-[3-(dimethylamino)propyl]-phenothiazine monohydrochloride and has the following structural formula:
+Chlorpromazine hydrochloride, USP is white or slightly creamy white, crystalline powder chemically designated as 2-Chloro-10-[3-(dimethylamino)propyl]-phenothiazine monohydrochloride and has the following structural formula:

-Chlorpromazine Hydrochloride Injection, USP is a sterile aqueous solution intended for deep intramuscular use.
-Each mL contains Chlorpromazine hydrochloride 25 mg, ascorbic acid 2 mg, sodium metabisulfite 1 mg, sodium sulfite 1 mg and sodium chloride 6 mg in Water for Injection. pH is 3.4-5.4.
+Chlorpromazine hydrochloride injection, USP is a clear, slightly yellow colored solution intended for deep intramuscular use.
+Each mL contains Chlorpromazine hydrochloride USP 25 mg, ascorbic acid 2 mg, sodium metabisulfite 1 mg, sodium sulfite 1 mg and sodium chloride 6 mg in Water for Injection. pH is between 3.4 to 5.4.

 Chlorpromazine - Clinical Pharmacology